 SWMU 7 currently consists of three engineered containment burning pits operated under a RCRA Subpart X Permit.
 Each pit has several burning pans in which "Yellow D" explosive and other explosive contaminated material is burned.
 Prior to July 1986, burning was conducted on open ground.
 This area was also utilized for bomb cook-off testing.
-The high explosive (yellow D/ammonium picrate) bulk and loaded projectiles are burned in clay lined steel pans.
+High explosive (yellow D/ammonium picrate) bulk and loaded projectiles are burned in clay lined steel pans.
 It was reported that black powder, red, and white phosphorous had been destroyed in this area.
-A multimedia RFI delineated soil contamination (predominantly metals) at the ORR and OPR.
+A multimedia RFI delineated soil contamination (predominantly metals) at the ORR .
 A TNT soil hot spot was removed under an IM.
 TNT and RDX are present in the ground water at the site.
-Originally, SWMU 7 covered 28 acres which also included the multiple former pistol, rifle, and shotgun ranges in the area adjoin the pans.
-However, changes to the Navy's Environmental Restoration program, including the standup of the Munitions Response Program (MRP) has led to the redefinition of the SWMU 7 boundary to just include the openburning treatment units and the associated contaminated ground water.
+Originally, SWMU 7 covered 28 acres which also included the multiple former pistol, rifle, and shotgun ranges in the area adjoining the pans.
+However, changes to the Navy's Environmental Restoration program, including the standup of the Munitions Response Program (MRP) has led to the redefinition of the SWMU 7 boundary to just include the open-burning treatment units and the associated contaminated ground water.
+The former ranges are now addressed as UXO 7.
 Additional SWMU 7 investigations will be required at unit closure.
 Ground water compliance monitoring is addressed under the Subpart X Permit.
 An SB and CMIP are planned for late 2012.

-J-2(h) SWMU 08/H LOAD AND FILL AREA, B-106 POND (B106)
+J-2(h) SWMU 08/17 LOAD AND FILL AREA, B-106 POND (B106)

 Building 106 contains a cleaning process, consisting of a caustic wash, a degreaser, and an acid wash.
 Prior to 1972, this wastewater was discharged into a small unlined retention pond.
 The retention pond overflowed into surface drainage.
 Sometime after 1972 the pond was connected to a neutralizing system that discharged to the sanitary sewer.
 In 1981, cooling water from degreasers was discharged to a storm drain until the discharge was connected to the sanitary sewer in 1982.
 Building 107 floor drains also discharged to the pond.
 An RFI is currently underway to address all media.
 High chlorinated solvent concentrations have been found in the pond sediments.
 An RFI report is in preparation.
 An interim measures removal of the pond sediments was conducted in 2007.
 A CMP and SB have been approved by IDEM.
-A CMIP is planned for early 2013.
+The site is in LTM.

-J-2 WMU 09/05 PESTICIDE CONTROL AREA/ R-150 TANK SITE (PCA)
+J-2(i) SWMU 09/05 PESTICIDE CONTROL AREA/ R-150 TANK SITE (PCA)